jamesecy604/cline/docs/prompting/README.md

 -   Focus on Desired Outcomes: Describe the results you want, not the specific steps.
 -   Test and Iterate: Experiment to find what works best for your workflow.

-## Prompting Cline 💬
+## Prompting mayai 💬

-**Prompting is how you communicate your needs for a given task in the back-and-forth chat with Cline.** Cline understands natural language, so write conversationally.
+**Prompting is how you communicate your needs for a given task in the back-and-forth chat with mayai.** mayai understands natural language, so write conversationally.

 Effective prompting involves:

 -   Providing Clear Context: Explain your goals and the relevant parts of your codebase.
 Use `@` to reference files or folders.
 -   Breaking Down Complexity: Divide large tasks into smaller steps.
--   Asking Specific Questions: Guide Cline toward the desired outcome.
+-   Asking Specific Questions: Guide mayai toward the desired outcome.
--   Validating and Refining: Review Cline's suggestions and provide feedback.
+-   Validating and Refining: Review mayai's suggestions and provide feedback.

 ### Prompt Examples

 #### Context Management

--   **Starting a New Task:** "Cline, let's start a new task.
+-   **Starting a New Task:** "mayai, let's start a new task.
 Create `user-authentication.js`.
 We need to implement user login with JWT tokens.
 Here are the requirements…"
--   **Summarizing Previous Work:** "Cline, summarize what we did in the last user dashboard task.
+-   **Summarizing Previous Work:** "mayai, summarize what we did in the last user dashboard task.
 I want to capture the main features and outstanding issues.
-Save this to `cline_docs/user-dashboard-summary.md`."
+Save this to `mayai_docs/user-dashboard-summary.md`."

 #### Debugging

--   **Analyzing an Error:** "Cline, I'm getting this error: \[error message].
+-   **Analyzing an Error:** "mayai, I'm getting this error: \[error message].
 It seems to be from \[code section].
 Analyze this error and suggest a fix."
--   **Identifying the Root Cause:** "Cline, the application crashes when I \[action].
+-   **Identifying the Root Cause:** "mayai, the application crashes when I \[action].
 The issue might be in \[problem areas].
 Help me find the root cause and propose a solution."

 #### Refactoring

--   **Improving Code Structure:** "Cline, this function is too long and complex.
+-   **Improving Code Structure:** "mayai, this function is too long and complex.
 Refactor it into smaller functions."
--   **Simplifying Logic:** "Cline, this code is hard to understand.
+-   **Simplifying Logic:** "mayai, this code is hard to understand.
 Simplify the logic and make it more readable."

 #### Feature Development

--   **Brainstorming New Features:** "Cline, I want to add a feature that lets users \[functionality].
+-   **Brainstorming New Features:** "mayai, I want to add a feature that lets users \[functionality].
 Brainstorm some ideas and consider implementation challenges."
--   **Generating Code:** "Cline, create a component that displays user profiles.
+-   **Generating Code:** "mayai, create a component that displays user profiles.
 The list should be sortable and filterable.
 Generate the code for this component."

 ## Advanced Prompting Techniques

 -   **Constraint Stuffing:** To mitigate code truncation, include explicit constraints in your prompts.
 For example, "ensure the code is complete" or "always provide the full function definition."
--   **Confidence Checks:** Ask Cline to rate its confidence (e.g., "on a scale of 1-10, how confident are you in this solution?")
+-   **Confidence Checks:** Ask mayai to rate its confidence (e.g., "on a scale of 1-10, how confident are you in this solution?")
--   **Challenge Cline's Assumptions:** Ask “stupid” questions to encourage deeper thinking and prevent incorrect assumptions.
+-   **Challenge mayai's Assumptions:** Ask “stupid” questions to encourage deeper thinking and prevent incorrect assumptions.

-Here are some prompting tips that users have found helpful for working with Cline:
+Here are some prompting tips that users have found helpful for working with mayai:

 ## Our Community's Favorite Prompts 🌟